Early Metal Technology

 Gold parting by cementation was definitely used in the 6th century BC in Sardis, Lydia (Turkey).
 It might have been used earlier but in Lydia it became necessary because King Alyattes (the guy who ruled Lydia around 610 BC - 550 BC, and whose son Croesus became famous for unlimited wealth), struck the first silver and gold coins as legal tender.
 In other words: the guy invented real money (as opposed to the bits in some comuter memory we call money these days).
 Of course people immediately came up with falsifications that contained less of the noble metal and some copper instead.
 Thus the need to have pure gold and silver (and to prove that) arose.

-prayer, invocation or spell.
+say a prayer, invocation or spell.
 Don't forget to sacrifice a banker or two.
-Now
+Now heat the

 Most of the latter ingredients aren't really needed but add mystery and make you appear more important, allowing to charge a higher fee.
 However, a little mystery is still associated with the process.
 It will work - it is just not very clear how, exactly, AgCl is formed by a reaction with NaCl.
 It is not so easy to split NaCl, and there is a heated debate in chemist circles of what kind of reactions really occur.